 5. Label your thoughts and emotions.

 Calling negative emotions by their name reduces their impact.
 Saying “I’m angry,” when you’re angry, makes you less angry.
 In contrast, lumping excitement, joy and satisfaction together under “I’m happy” can cause a physical stress reaction, because you’re not happy with your ability to accurately articulate yourself.
-Labeling your emotions with a wide array of adjectives helps notice them faster.
+Labeling your emotions with a wide array of adjectives helps notice them faster and also boosts your emotional resilience.

 Similarly, labeling your thoughts as “useful” or “not useful,” an exercise I picked up from James Altucher, facilitates rational decision-making.